Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Simulation study

 \section{Simulation study}

 We designed a simulation study to assess the quality of the variational Bayes inference we propose.
 Our study focuses on the estimation of both the graphon and the motifs frequencies.
+The methodology obviously depends on the choice of prior parameters for the prior distributions.
+In practice, we set $a_{q}^{0}=1,\forall q$ and $\eta_{q,\ell}^{0}=\zeta_{q,\ell}^{0}=1,\forall (q,\ell)$.
+Such choices induce uniform prior distributions over all model parameters.